IBM-Blockchain-Archive/marbles/tutorial_part1.md

 We are going to create a Web UI that can set these values and pass them to the chaincode.
 Interacting with the cc is done with a HTTP REST call to a peer on the network.
 The ibc-js SDK will abstract the details of the REST calls away.
-This allow us to use dot notation to call our GoLang functions (such as `chaincode.invoke.init_marble(args)`).
+This allows us to use dot notation to call our GoLang functions (such as `chaincode.invoke.init_marble(args)`).

 #Application Communication Flow

 ![](/doc_images/comm_flow.png)

 1. The user will interact with our Node.js application in their browser.
 1. This client side JS code will open a websocket to the backend Node.js application.
-The client JS will send msgs to the backend when the user interacts with the site.
+The client JS will send messages to the backend when the user interacts with the site.
 1. The backend Node.js will send HTTP requests (via the SDK) to a blockchain peer to carry out the user's actions.
 1. The peer will communicate to its chaincode container at its leisure.
 Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date (usually milliseconds).
 1. The cc container will carry out the desired operation and record it to the ledger. ie create/transfer a marble.